Guster: Fan reception

-Guster maintains a close relationship with its fans with regular studio updates and road journals on their web site, guster.com, and signs autographs after shows.
+Guster maintains a close relationship with its fans with regular studio updates and road journals on their website, guster.com, and signs autographs after shows.
 Guster once maintained a rep (representative) program, through which fans received promotional materials for upcoming concerts and albums to sell.
-Reps were rewarded with a special, rep-only series of EP's called The Pasty Tapes as well as invitations to rep-only concerts.
+Reps were rewarded with a special, rep-only series of EPs called The Pasty Tapes as well as invitations to rep-only concerts.
 Following the release of Ganging Up on the Sun, the band formed a new program called the Wrecking Machines, through which fans are able to receive posters for advertising nearby concerts.
 Guster is a constantly touring band, at times playing up to 250 shows a year.
-Kesha was an early fan communicated with the band via email.
+Kesha was an early fan and communicated with the band via email.

 Activism

 In 2004, Guster guitarist and vocalist Adam Gardner and his wife co-founded Reverb, an organization dedicated to assisting touring artists by making activities more environmentally sound.
 It operates from within the music industry as well as the environmental world.
-Reverb greens artists’ tours and the music business at large while raising awareness and support for the environment through an interactive eco-village.
+Reverb greens artists' tours and the music business at large while raising awareness and support for the environment through an interactive eco-village.
 Since its inception, Reverb has worked with (among others) Billie Eilish, Jack Johnson, Barenaked Ladies, Bonnie Raitt, John Mayer, Dave Matthews Band, and Guster.
 In July 2006, Gardner was among those interviewed about Reverb by The Green Room magazine, which would later interview Gardner alone in coverage of a Guster show.
 Newsweek did a similar profile in its April 16, 2007, issue.

 In 2006, Guster named its spring tour the Campus Consciousness Tour.
 The band toured with The Format, and it powered its buses and trucks with biodiesel and aimed to use the tour to teach audiences about the environment.
 Participation in the early 2007 IZStyle Winter Tour had similar goals.
 In fall 2007, Guster headlined the Crocs' Next Step Campus Tour with Brett Dennen as a supporting act.
 The tour promoted eco-friendly green initiatives while educating attendees on ways to help the environment.
 The tour stopped at fifteen colleges.